Ipsa-Pradhan/MyReads_App/README.md

 - Then run npm start to start the project.
 - The project will run on http://localhost:3000/
 - To stop the server press CTRL+C.

+node_module folder is not upload to the repository.
+This is done because the folder can be very heavy (several hundreds of Mb).
+So, users want to run your project locally, they will have to run "npm i" before "ng serve".